Robert-Crawford7811/Java-Calculator/README.md

 # What I learned
 * importing utilities for Java Programs Arithmetic
-* incorporating mathematical concepts to be usable by programs
+* incorporating mathematical concepts in programs